 - Efficiency: Containers require fewer resources than virtual machines (VMs) since they don’t need a separate operating system.
 You can run several containers on a single server and they require less bare-metal hardware, which means lower costs.

 - Increased security: Containers are isolated from each other, which means if one container is compromised, others won’t be affected.
+Incorporate your specific security requirements and practices into golden images to maintain your security posture even in different cloud environments and different footprints.

 - Speed: Because of their autonomy from the operating system, starting and stopping a container is a matter of seconds.
 This also allows for faster development and operational speed, as well as a faster, smoother user experience.